 “It gives them a shot, maybe, at creating a bipartisan approach,” said James Capretta, a senior fellow at the conservative Ethics and Public Policy Center, who thinks the policy formerly known as premium support will eventually be embraced by both parties.
 “I don’t think many Democrats are going to be fooled by it.”

-This article appears in the Feb.
-15, 2013, edition of National Journal Daily as New Name for GOP Medicare Reforms.
+This article appears in the February 15, 2013, edition of NJ Daily as New Name for GOP Medicare Reforms.